jack-titleai/HealthInboxTriage/README.md

 ## Overview

 HealthTriage is a Python application designed to help healthcare providers efficiently manage their patient message inboxes.
-It uses Natural Language Processing (NLP) to automatically classify incoming messages into priority categories, helping providers focus on the most urgent communications first.
+It uses Natural Language Processing (NLP) to automatically classify incoming messages both by category and urgency level, helping providers focus on the most urgent communications first.

 Key features:
 - Automated message classification using NLP (powered by OpenAI)
+- Dual classification: separate category and urgency level assessments
 - Interactive dashboard for message management
-- Filtering by date and triage category
+- Filtering by date, category, and urgency level
 - Clear visual indicators of message urgency
 - Easy message expansion to view full content
 - Data persistence via SQLite